vladvasiliu/ss2pl/README.md

 * Only one set of Akamai credentials can be loaded at a time.
 If you need multiple Akamai credentials, you'll have to run multiple instances.
-* There is rudimentary support for multiple Security Groups per Akamai SiteShield Map.
-  In case updating any of them fails, the map change will not be acknowledged and changes that were made won't be rolled back.
+* Only one Managed Prefix List per Site Shield Map is supported.
 * The program is expected to run on AWS using an Instance/Task role as the starting point for authentication to AWS.
   In case the program runs somewhere else, there is basic support for the AWS_PROFILE environment variable.
   If this variable is used, it expects to find the credentials in the usual places.
   Refer to the [AWS Docs](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html) for more information.
-* It doesn't attempt to be smart, so you may configure the same security group multiple times.
-The security group will then be modified multiple times.
+* It doesn't attempt to be smart, so you may configure the same Prefix List multiple times.
-* The program expects to be the only entity interacting with the configured Security Groups.
-It will remove any rules that don't correspond to the Akamai SiteShield Maps!
-* There's no AWS API that allows authorizing and revoking Security Group rules in a same call, so the rule change is not atomic.
-The program may therefore be able to authorize new IPs but fail to revoke old ones.
+  It will then be modified multiple times.

 ## License